 Venerable Geshe Kelsang Gyatso designed a variety of special study programs to help students systematically progress in their practice of Kadampa Buddhism.
 These programs are uniquely suited to the people of the modern world.
-At KMC Hollywood, we offer the following:
+At KMC Los Angeles, we offer the following:

 Deepen Your Experience